Astropad Slate Alternative for Windows, Linux & Android

 • One mobile device shared across different desktop operating systems

-To keep the comparison fair, Astropad Slate can still make sense if:
+To keep the comparison fair, Astropad Slate is still a reasonable choice if:

-• You prefer Wi-Fi, Peer-to-Peer, or USB instead of Bluetooth.
-If that matters, note that Wi-Fi and USB are supported by the original VirtualTablet, not VirtualTablet: Bluetooth
+• You specifically prefer Wi-Fi, Peer-to-Peer, or USB.
+If that matters, note that Wi-Fi and USB are also supported by the original VirtualTablet app, not VirtualTablet: Bluetooth.

 Which One Should You Choose?